Toward an Ethical Experiment

 Date Written: September 14, 2018

 Randomized Controlled Trials (RCTs) enroll hundreds of millions of subjects and involve many human lives.
-To improve subjects’ welfare, I propose an alternative design of RCTs that I call Experiment-as-Market (EXAM).
-EXAM Pareto optimally randomly assigns each treatment to subjects predicted to experience better treatment effects or to subjects with stronger preferences for the treatment.
-EXAM is also asymptotically incentive compatible for preference elicitation.
-Finally, EXAM unbiasedly estimates any causal effect estimable with standard RCTs.
-I quantify the welfare, incentive, and information properties by applying EXAM to a water cleaning experiment in Kenya (Kremer et al., 2011).
-Compared to standard RCTs, EXAM substantially improves subjects’ predicted well-being while reaching similar treatment effect estimates with similar precision.
+To improve subjects’ welfare, I propose an experimental design that (1) produces a Pareto efficient allocation of treatment assignment probabilities, (2) is asymptotically incentive compatible for preference elicitation, and (3) unbiasedly estimates any causal effect estimable with standard RCTs.
+I quantify these properties by applying my proposal to a water cleaning experiment in Kenya (Kremer et al., 2011).
+Compared to standard RCTs, my design substantially improves subjects’ predicted well-being while reaching similar treatment effect estimates with similar precision.

 Keywords: Research Ethics, Clinical Trial, Social Experiment, A/B Test, Market Design, Causal Inference, Development Economics, Spring Protection, Discrete Choice